 *Graduating seniors will be asked to supply a transcript that includes fall semester grades and a final paper from a course taken that semester.

 All applicants should apply online.
 Once you submit your application, you will receive an email from the Graduate Admissions server giving you a user ID and password.
-You can then log in to the Graduate Admissions website to monitor the status of your application as the receipt of your supplemental materials is recorded in the system.
+You can then log in to monitor the status of your application as the receipt of your supplemental materials is recorded in the system.

 Financial Aid and Other Costs